 However, when possible, donate or sell items that other people may find useful.
 You won’t contribute to the landfill, and if you sell items, you may make enough cash to help pay for your move.

 Once you’ve gone to the trouble of decluttering, you may want to let someone else handle the rest of your move.
-Contact Mid-West Moving & Storage We’ll help you make your move with your edited list of possessions as smooth as possible so you can focus on more important matters.
+Contact Mid-West Moving & Storage and we’ll help you make your move with your edited list of possessions as smooth as possible so you can focus on more important matters.